Make Sure you Aren’t Comparing an Apple to a Pear!

 Are you searching for an effective way to improve the heating, cooling and circulation of air in your building?
 But you’re finding it’s not easy to compare the performance claims of one product to the next?
 A variety of fans are available and the manufacturers make various claims about how they perform, so it can be a challenge to compare them.
 Fortunately, much of that work has been done for you through independent, third-party testing.

 Not all Destratification Fans are Created Equal

-In particular, watch out for fan housings that have nozzles, or a narrowing tail pipe.
-While this type of design works great with water, it is strongly advised against by fan engineers for the small, axial fan motors used in these types of fans.
-The nozzle causes undesirable turbulence and back pressure that reduces airflow, can overheat the bearings and shorten the life of the motor.
-No amount of fins or stators will fix this problem, otherwise there would be no reason for competitors to obscure their fans’ actual performance.
+Watch out for fan housings that have nozzles, or a narrowing tail pipe.
+While a nozzle can be effective with some types of fan design, it is strongly advised against by fan engineers for the small, axial fan motors used in these types of fans.
+The nozzle causes undesirable turbulence and back pressure that reduces airflow significantly, can overheat the bearings and shorten the life of the motor.
+No number of fins or stator rings will fix this problem, as some of our competitors may claim.

-Get a copy of the comparison sheet, fill in the form below and we will email you the comparison and you will see why ZOO Fans Blows away the competition!
+Download the comparison and you will see why ZOO Fans blows away the competition!